10 Science-Backed Benefits of Including Oranges in a Balanced Diet

 Flavonoids support endothelial function and reduce oxidative stress.

-Epidemiological studies consistently associate high fruit intake, including citrus fruits, with a lower risk of cardiovascular disease.
+Epidemiological studies consistently associate high fruit intake, including citrus fruits, with better cardiovascular health outcomes.⁵.
+Improves Digestive Health

 Oranges provide both soluble and insoluble fiber, which: